Say Nothing (TV series): Critical response

-Say Nothing holds a 93% approval rating from 46 critics and an average rating of 8.5/10 on review aggregator Rotten Tomatoes.
+Say Nothing received generally positive reviews from critics.
+It holds a 93% approval rating from 46 critics and an average rating of 8.5/10 on review aggregator Rotten Tomatoes.
 The critics consensus on the website states, "All the more powerful for its moral and political ambiguity, Say Nothing is a haunting depiction of The Troubles."
 On Metacritic, the series has a "generally favorable" reception based on a weighted average score of 80 out of 100 from 23 critics.

 Benji Wilson of The Daily Telegraph gave Say Nothing a grade of five out of five, describing it as a powerful blend of history, tragedy, and thriller, effectively weaving together multiple narratives that span four decades of the Troubles in Northern Ireland.
 He praised the series for its compelling portrayal of key figures like Gerry Adams, Jean McConville, Dolours Price, and Brendan Hughes, noting their strong performances and well-developed storylines.
 Wilson acknowledged the challenge of adapting Patrick Radden Keefe's 2018 book but commended the show for capturing its essence.
 He pointed out that the series initially romanticizes the IRA but later shifts to a more profound reflection on the past, with the inclusion of interviews from the Belfast Tapes.
 He highlighted the theme of the need for reconciliation and the tension between silence and truth, particularly through the character of Gerry Adams.
 Lucy Mangan of The Guardian rated Say Nothing three out of five, saying it could have easily become chaotic, given its multiple narratives and time shifts, but it maintains clarity by firmly grounding its characters and their stories in history.
 She praised the series for its gripping portrayal of the Troubles, particularly focusing on the abduction of Jean McConville and the story of Dolours Price, an IRA volunteer.
 Mangan highlighted the performances, especially from Maxine Peake as Dolours in later years and Lola Petticrew as her younger self.
 She noted that while the series is emotionally engaging, it sometimes feels overly sympathetic to its main characters, particularly the Price sisters, Gerry Adams, and Brendan Hughes, and fails to fully address the consequences of their actions.
 Despite its darkening tone, Mangan felt that the show did not sufficiently reckon with the suffering caused by its protagonists.